mylabpcb/myCPU/pages/en/mycpu/introduction.md

     <figcaption>myCPU 3D view sample of hardware layers</figcaption>
 </figure>

-The main BUS layer, allows upgrade the features of the myCPU to a new release, simply by changing the old modules by the new ones, without the need to replace the main BUS module structure.
+The main BUS layer allows upgrade the features of the myCPU to a new release, simply by changing the old modules by the new ones, without the need to replace the main BUS module structure.
 {: style="text-align: justify"}

 The module layer allows design logic devices independently, break complex logic devices in small modular pieces as individual modules, and use the main BUS layer to create connection between them or also create connections between modules using direct flat wires.